 - Prepare and submit an artist statement.
 See the Artist Statement Checklist for more information about how to do this.

-- Submit documents no later than due dates posted on calendar.
+- Submit documents no later than due dates posted on the senior studies schedule.

 DELIVERY OF ARTWORK